Graduate Voyageur Retreat

 There will be a pre-retreat meeting a week before the retreat in which packing, logistics, and other pre-retreat information will be discussed.

-Registration for the Graduate Voyageur retreat will open on Tuesday, March 3.
+Registration for the Graduate Voyageur Retreat is now closed.
+Registration will open on Tuesday, March 9.

 For any questions or for further information, please contact: